Jivan052/NuroTrader/docs/DOCUMENTATION.md

 ### Backend Architecture

-The backend uses a simple Express server that:
+The backend architecture consists of:

-1. Receives requests from the frontend
+1. **Express Server**: Handles API requests from the frontend
-2. Processes them using AgentKit
+2. **AgentKit Integration**: Processes AI agent requests
+3. **Firebase Services**:
+   - **Firestore**: Document database for structured data storage
+   - **Realtime Database**: Real-time data synchronization
+   - **Authentication**: User authentication and session management

+The data flow is as follows:

+1. Frontend sends requests to Express API
+2. Express processes requests and interacts with Firebase/AgentKit
+3. Data is stored/retrieved from Firebase services
-3. Returns responses to the frontend
+4. Responses are returned to the frontend

 ## Component Documentation